Posted on 8/29/2019 in Digital Marketing

-Second, a site with intuitive site structure will create a great user experience for your visitors, as navigation should be easy.
-This enables brand loyalty from your target market, and therefore making it easier to convert them into customers and repeat visitors.
+Second, a site with an intuitive site structure will create a great user experience for your visitors, as navigation should be easy.
+This enables brand loyalty from your target market and therefore making it easier to convert them into customers and repeat visitors.

 From an organic rankings perspective, a strong site structure is important, too, primarily because it enables search engines to understand your site, making it easier for them to index more of your pages and resulting in higher organic rankings.

 You should also consider adding sitelinks.
 These are additional links that appear beneath the main URL for your brand when you are searching for it on Google.
 These are invaluable, as they deep-link to other pages on your site.
 This can also afford you more real estate on the search engine results page with an increased number of sitelinks.
 A bonus when it comes to increasing your SEO rankings.

 Search engines like internal links, just as much as external links.
 This is an important factor in showing your pages are relevant to each other.
 It also gives context and allows visitors to spend more time on your site, resulting in a boost in your SEO results.

 How do you implement a great site structure?

 As we’ve mentioned in previous blog articles, discovery is the first phase in creating a great site structure.
 Look at the data in your Google Analytics to assist in your decision making regarding structuring your site.
 You can also employ heat mapping tools, like Hotjar or Crazy Egg to see how visitors are actually interacting with your site.
 This data is invaluable to understanding your users and their behavior on your site.
 When creating your sitemap, couple the data with a clear understanding of your target market’s needs, of the critical pages in the conversion path and of your competitive advantages.